Skip to main content

 launchctl setenv OLLAMA_ORIGINS "https://plotforge.app"

-Then restart Ollama.
+Then right-click the Ollama icon in the menu bar → Quit Ollama, and relaunch.
 If you're running Ollama from the terminal instead:

 OLLAMA_ORIGINS=https://plotforge.app ollama serve